brian-edgar-re/fast-api-security-toolbox/README.md

    - Swagger UI: [http://127.0.0.1:8080/docs](http://127.0.0.1:8080/docs)
    - ReDoc: [http://127.0.0.1:8080/redoc](http://127.0.0.1:8080/redoc)

-### Example Commands for Testing

-You can test the API endpoints with `curl` commands or a tool like Postman.
-Refer to the **Example Requests** section above for example requests you can try locally.

 ## Makefile Commands

 The `Makefile` provides an easy way to manage the Docker container for this application.
 Available commands include: